 Renewing Your Smart Card Certificates

-Stations (LWS) to enable their staffs to conveniently update HHS ID Badge
+Lifecycle Work Stations (LWS) to enable their staff to conveniently update their digital certificates

-2. Make an appointment with a specialist at one of DPSAC's Badge
+4. Make an appointment with a specialist at one of DPSAC's Badge Issuance stations.

 Plan on 20 minutes to complete this procedure.